Introduction

 In response to the predatory nature of payday loans, Illinois introduced the Predatory Loan Prevention Act (PLPA) on March 23, 2021.
 This act caps the interest on payday loans at an “all-in” 36% Annual Percentage Rate (APR), similar to the Military Lending Act’s MAPR.
 The PLPA applies to various consumer financing, voiding any contract that exceeds the specified rate cap.

 Maximum interest rates, according to the PLPA, have helped protect borrowers from accumulating overwhelming debts.
-For instance, a $100 cash advance loan for two weeks would include a $25 fee, adhering to the APR cap set by the PLPA.
+For example, under the PLPA’s 36% APR cap, a $100 cash advance loan for two weeks would incur a maximum fee of approximately $1.38, ensuring borrowers are not burdened by excessive costs.

 Escaping the Payday Loan Cycle